Medical Tests Every Woman Needs to Be Healthy for Life

 “Statistically, 30-something women aren’t getting heart attacks and strokes, but now is the time to be proactive about [behaviors] that will positively impact your health,” says Dr. Simpler.
 Get your weight in check, don’t smoke, exercise and try to fit in enough sleep.

-The measure of triglycerides, the most common type of fat in your body, is a key number — inching over 150 mg/dl should send up a red flag because a high triglyceride level combined with low HDL or high LDL may speed up atherosclerosis, the build up of fatty deposits in artery walls, increasing your risk for heart attack and stroke.
+Triglycerides inching over 150 mg/dl should send up a red flag also, because a high triglyceride level combined with low HDL or high LDL may speed up atherosclerosis, increasing your risk for heart attack and stroke.
 You’ll want to repeat this test every five years, more often if you have a family history of heart disease, if you smoke or are overweight or obese.

 The gold-standard thyroid test is a blood screen for TSH, or thyroid stimulating hormone, which detects hyperthyroidism, an overactive thyroid, causing insomnia and weight loss; or hypothyroidism, an underactive thyroid, causing sluggishness and weight gain.
 Thyroid tests can also reveal autoimmune conditions such as Graves’ disease.
 Get checked if you have symptoms such as unexplained changes in mood, weight, sleep habits or cholesterol level.